postsharp/Metalama.Documentation/overwrite/namespaces/Metalama.Framework.Project.md

 summary: *content
 ---

-This namespace fulfills the following purposes:
+This namespace serves the following purposes:

-* Gives read access to the project configuration, which includes the project references, preprocessor symbols, build properties, and other similar pieces of information.
-See the <xref:Metalama.Framework.Project.IProject> interface for details.
-This interface is accessible from any code element through the <xref:Metalama.Framework.Code.ICompilation.Project?text=ICompilation.Project> property.
+* It provides read access to the project configuration, which encompasses project references, preprocessor symbols, build properties, and other related information.
+Refer to the <xref:Metalama.Framework.Project.IProject> interface for more details.
+This interface can be accessed from any code element through the <xref:Metalama.Framework.Code.ICompilation.Project?text=ICompilation.Project> property.

-* Allows you to implement a configuration API for your aspect library.
-See <xref:exposing-configuration> for details.
+* It enables the implementation of a configuration API for your aspect library.
+Refer to <xref:exposing-configuration> for more details.

-* Exposes information about the current execution context on the <xref:Metalama.Framework.Project.MetalamaExecutionContext.Current?text=MetalamaExecutionContext.Current> property.
+* It discloses information about the current execution context via the <xref:Metalama.Framework.Project.MetalamaExecutionContext.Current?text=MetalamaExecutionContext.Current> property.

-* Exposes the service provider, which gives access from high-level code to the low-level plug-ins.
+* It reveals the service provider, which facilitates access from high-level code to the low-level plugins.

 ## Conceptual documentation

-See <xref:exposing-configuration>.
+Refer to <xref:exposing-configuration>.

 ## Class diagram